 Currently he works full-time at PiciScan, doing most of the scanning, editing and video to DVD conversion.
 He enjoys working with photographs and is also interested in the design aspects of the job.

 At PiciScan, all scanning is carried out using Epson Perfection V700 Photo scanners.
 These are excellent scanners for all types of photographic scanning as they consistently produce fantastic results.
 They are flatbed scanners, meaning your memories will be carefully held in place and scanned in such a way that they do not come into contact with any moving parts.

 It is central to our scanning service that your memories be looked after properly: we treat your memories as if they were our own.
 To this end your photos, slides and negatives, when they are not being scanned, are protected in the packaging that you provide.
 They are also carefully handled, with gloved hands.

 Every aspect of our scanning service is designed around keeping your memories safe and giving you peace of mind.
 Return deliveries are normally carried out by the secure courier service provided by APC-overnight.
 You can request to have your order returned by Royal Mail Special Delivery instead, but this will cost extra.
-Returns by courier are free.
+Returns by courier are free on orders over £100.